 Is there any consultation or psychometrics involved?

 No we are not a recruitment consultancy; think of us like an online meeting place, like a coffee shop.
-It is where two groups who want each other can meet.
+It is where two groups who have something to offer each other can meet.

-The site is catered towards companies who are happy to work with women who are mums, which means job searchers don’t have to hide the fact that they have other priorities.
-They are then able to take themselves at the interview, and honestly talk about themselves (which usually equals greater productivity, performance, creativity, and relationships at work).
+The website looks to attract companies happy to work with mums, which means job searchers don’t have to hide the fact that they have family commitments.
+At interview they can be completely honest about themselves and what they can bring to the job (which usually equals greater productivity, performance, creativity, and relationships at work).

 Do you have any success stories you can tell me about?

-We now have a mother who is working as Head of Marketing at a property firm in the West End.
+There are so many: the first which springs to mind is the mum now working happily as Head of Marketing at a property firm in the West End.